andreipfeiffer/manifesto/README.md

   Unformatted code should never reach the remote repository.
 One way to prevent that is to format the code before you save.
 Having your editor/IDE do that for you is infallible.

 - **Make sure your editor/IDE is using the local `.prettier.rc` settings**
-  It's important that we all use the same formatting rules.
+  We all must use the same formatting rules.
 Saving an unmodified file should make no changes to it.

 <br />

 ## 🗃 Folder structure

-These guidelines are highly influenced by the technology choices.
+These guidelines are influenced by our technology choices.

 <br />

-**1. 📂 Each Screen should have its own folder**
+**1. 📂 Each Screen should have its folder**

 - Each `Screen` represents a `Route` in the application.
-- Each `Screen` has its own folder, that contains any SubComponents used by that Screen.
+- Each `Screen` has its separate folder, that contains any `SubComponents` used by that `Screen`.
-- Screens are **flatten, not nested** and they should not reflect the routing.
+- Screens are **flattened, not nested** and they should not reflect the routing.
 Routing is often not a tree, but a graph.
 Changing the routing should not require you to change the folder structure.

   <br />

 **2. 🗂 Reusable components should be placed in `src/components` folder**

 A reusable component is any component that is used in _more than one Screen_.
-They are split in 2 categories:
+They are split into 2 categories:

 - **Generic components**, that don't know anything about the business domain.
   Examples: `Text`, `Button`, `Input`.